Answered By: Aldo Urquiza

 Search form: video games is entered in the first box; empathy is entered in the second box; AND is selected from the dropdown options between the two boxes.

 7. Click Search.
 Results will appear.
 Click the titles to learn more about the articles.
 Click PDF Full Text or HTML Full Text to read the full articles.
-You can also download, print or email articles.
+You can also download, print, or email articles.

 Still not sure where to start?